EliClapper/Manuscript_Eli/README.md

  # Modules and packages
  1. To run the R script the following R packages are required: `stringr` version (1.4.0), `stats` version (4.1.2), `glmnet` (version 4.3)
- 2. To knit the manuscript to html, 'DT' version (0.20) is required
+ 2. To knit the manuscript to html the following R packages are required: 'DT' version (0.20) and 'knitr' version(1.33)
  3. To run python within Rstudio, library `reticulate` (version 1.22) is required.
  4. To run the Python script, the following python modules are required: `pandas` version (1.3.0), `numpy` version (1.21.0), and `rouge_score` version (0.0.4).
  Do note that `rouge_score` is a third party module that requires online installation.

+ # Note on Python script
+ The Python script is run in an R session using a REPL.
+Sometimes a code chunk gives an error, it is advised to try running the code chunk a second time.
+The code chunk will then run without issues.